-Overall Petra is a stunning place of natural beauty, where you realise just how small you are in the likes of mother nature.
+Overall Petra is a stunning place of natural beauty, where you realise just how small you are in the world.
 The entire park was once a huge community with houses, a theatre.. you can almost feel what it would have been like a few centuries ago.

-Oh and one more thing.
-If you get told near the entrance that a horse ride to the treasury is included - thats not true.
-They'll ask for a big tip at the end.
-And the walk is quite nice too and will take about 15 minutes.
+Oh, IMPORTANT: If you get told near the entrance that a horse ride to the treasury is included - thats not true.
+They'll ask for a big 'tip' at the end.
+The walk to the treasury is quite nice and will take about 15 minutes.

 Day 3 - Moving on to the Wadi RUM desert

-So after a quick breakfast, continuing the 4 day road trip in Jordan, we headed towards the south.
+So after a quick breakfast, continuing the 4 day road trip in Jordan, we headed south.

 The south of Jordan in December sees slightly warmer weather than in Amman and the north, which means that if you sit in the sun, you can even get away with short sleeves, which is nice after having spent the rest of the trip in a light jacket.

-So turns out Wadi Rum is something that many people miss when going to Jordan, because unless you’re doing a drive down the whole country, its too far to go for a day trip from Amman.
+Wadi Rum is something that many people miss when going to Jordan, because its too far to go for a day trip from Amman.